czbiohub-sf/yogo/docs/dataset_description.md

   test:  0.25
   val:   0.05

-# Finally, we have to actually point to our data.
-If we have just one set of
-# folders for images and labels, then we just define the image path and label
-# path, like below:
-image_path: /path/to/images/
-label_path: /path/to/labels/

-# However, if we want multiple sets of folders for training and inference, we
-# use `dataset_paths` to define the paths to folders individually.
+# We use `dataset_paths` to define the paths to folders individually.
 dataset_paths:
   set1:  # this name is just for your convenience!
     image_path: /path/to/images/